GreenDelta/openLCA2-manual/src/prod_sys/model_graph.md

 ![](../media/drag_drop_after.png)
 <br>_Model graph - After a drag and drop of a process, the flows are connected manually_

-You can also remove a connection by right-clicking on a process and choosing "Remove connections" or by clicking on a connection and then selecting "Delete".
+You can also remove a connection by clicking on a connection and then selecting "Delete".
 The result is shown below:

 ![](../media/model_graph_delte_before.png)
 <br>_Model graph - Example of removing a connection (before)_